 Alma is a very small city located in the state of Georgia.
 With a population of 3,536 people and three constituent neighborhoods, Alma is the 192nd largest community in Georgia.

-Alma is a blue-collar town, with 37.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Alma is a city of professionals, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Alma who work in teaching (10.34%), management occupations (9.35%), and sales jobs (9.10%).
+Alma is a blue-collar town, with 39.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Alma is a city of production and manufacturing workers, professionals, and sales and office workers.
+There are especially a lot of people living in Alma who work in teaching (9.63%), sales jobs (9.23%), and management occupations (8.67%).

-The per capita income in Alma in 2010 was $17,230, which is middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $68,920 for a family of four.
-However, Alma contains both very wealthy and poor people as well.
-Alma also has one of the higher rates of people living in poverty in the nation, with 32.70% of its population below the federal poverty line.
+The per capita income in Alma in 2010 was $16,014, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $64,056 for a family of four.
+Alma also has one of the higher rates of people living in poverty in the nation, with 30.45% of its population below the federal poverty line.

 Alma is an extremely ethnically-diverse city.
 The people who call Alma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alma residents report their race to be White, followed by Black or African-American.
-Alma also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.27% of the city’s residents.
-Important ancestries of people in Alma include Irish, German, Jamaican, and French .
+Important ancestries of people in Alma include English, German, Jamaican, and Scottish.

 The most common language spoken in Alma is English.
 Other important languages spoken here include Spanish and Gujarathi.